mtogacar/COVID_19/README.md

 #
 Thanks to Zafer CÖMERT and Burhan ERGEN for their contributions.
 All Rights Reserved.
 The codes of the study can be used by referring to the following article.

-Article Title: "..."
+#Article Title:
+"COVID-19 Detection using Deep Learning Models to Exploit Social Mimic Optimization and Structured Chest X-ray Images using Fuzzy Color and Stacking Approaches"
+#Article Web Link and DOI link:

+#Mesut TOĞAÇAR #Firat University, Image processing ,Deep learning, Biomedical image processing, Artificial intelligence, Decision support systems, Machine learning
-#Mesut TOĞAÇAR #firat university, image processing ,deep learning, biomedical image processing email: mtogacar@firat.edu.tr | mtogacar@gmail.com | togacar.mesut@hotmail.com
+E-mail: mtogacar@firat.edu.tr | mtogacar@gmail.com | togacar.mesut@hotmail.com